 By the Time You Retire

-The suggested savings guidelines say you need about eight times your annual salary in savings as you turn 60.
-Then, you need to have 10 times your salary saved by the time you reach your late 60s.
-The median salary of a 67-year-old is $67,000 per year — which means you'd need $670,000 saved to retire by those standards.
+The suggested savings guidelines say you need about ten times your annual salary in savings as you reach your full retirement age.
+The median salary of a 65-year-old is $54,000 per year — which means you'd need approximately $540,000 saved if you want to retire at 65.

-If you're not on track with these numbers right now, don't panic.
+If you're not on track right now, don't panic.
 The most important thing is to be aware and begin to focus on what you can control.
-You can't change the past, but you can start taking actions to positively impact your financial situation — and perhaps even beat the average retirement savings by age in the decades to come.
+You can start taking actions to help impact your financial situation positively — and perhaps even beat the average retirement savings by age in the decades to come.